stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 Finally, we define an indexed data type describing commands operating on the current table.
-Using the current table as the command's index allows us to make sure that indices for accessing and deleting rows are withing bounds and that new rows agree with the current schema.
+Using the current table as the command's index allows us to make sure that indices for accessing and deleting rows are within bounds and that new rows agree with the current schema.
 This is necessary to uphold our second design principle: All functions operating on tables must do so without the possibility of failure.